Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Payware Models

-Payware models are supported by aig but not included in this package.
+Payware models are supported by AIG but not included in this package.
 Any purchased payware models have been removed.

 ### Using Payware Models